benjamin10ks/casino_app/README.md

 Ideas

 - GAMBLING
   - poker(texas hold em)
   - blackjack?
   - roulette
   - slots

 # Stack

 - Frontend: React/Vite
 - Backend: Node.js, Express, Socket.io
 - Database: PostgreSQL

 # How to Run

+while in the casino_app directory:

-`npm install` in root to install client and server dependencies
+`npm install` to install dependencies

-`npm run dev` in root to start both client and server in dev mode
+`npm run dev` to start client server and DB server

+`npm run db:stop` to stop db when you are done

 That's it!